landoty/ACM-Programming-Club/regex_tools/README.md

 ### Disclaimer
 This information is all we have time for within the hour of programming club.
-If you wish to learn more on awk - of which there is much to learn - please visit the [gnu documentation]("https://www.gnu.org/software/gawk/manual/gawk.html")
+If you wish to learn more on awk - of which there is much to learn - please visit the [GNU documentation](https://www.gnu.org/software/gawk/manual/gawk.html)